tp-hk/web-app-lab/Udemy/README.md

 ### Container (connect states with views)
 - One of the components will be "prompted" to a container/smart component: a component with connection to the Redux state (bridge between view and states)
 - which component to get promoted to a container?
-Usually the most-parent which cares about a piece of state (e.g. BookList)
+  - Usually the most-parent which cares about a piece of state (e.g. BookList)
+  - Or one that performs an action that changes the state of the app (e.g. search for stuff) i.e. need to talk to Redux
 - In reality, app.js can be the only container in the app and have access to all states
 - container can be put into a "containers" folder
 - Whenever App state changes, containers will re-render right away